 It's important to speak with a health care provider before taking any sleep aid, including any natural sleep products.

 Some of the currently available natural sleep products include melatonin, valerian, chamomile, kava, and tryptophan.
-Agents discussed for use in sleep disorders include melatonin, valerian, 5-hydroxytryptamine, catnip, chamomile, gotu kola, hops, L-tryptophan, lavender, passionflower, skullcap, and valerian.1
+Agents discussed for use in sleep disorders include melatonin, valerian, 5-hydroxytryptamine, catnip, chamomile, gotu kola, hops, L-tryptophan, lavender, passionflower, and skullcap.1

 Find more information about alternative therapies for sleep disorders on the website of the National Center for Complementary and Alternative Medicine.